-The commencement of the MiCAR in January 2025 will significantly alter the authorisation process for firms seeking to provide crypto asset services from Ireland.
-The MiCAR authorisation process is a broader and different assessment than the current VASP registration process, which is focused solely on an applicant's compliance with AML/CFT obligations.
+The commencement of the Markets in Crypto Assets Regulation ("MiCAR") in January 2025 will significantly alter the authorisation process for firms seeking to provide crypto asset services from Ireland.
+The MiCAR authorisation process is a broader assessment than the current VASP registration process, which is focused solely on an applicant's compliance with AML/CFT obligations.
 Consequently, on 2 May 2024 the Central Bank published guidance for firms that are intending to seek authorisation to provide crypto asset services from Ireland and this guidance can be found here.

-3.12.
+3.13.
 Prospectus Approval

 In 2023, a total of 745 prospectuses were approved, all relating to debt securities.
-2,234 applications were received, but this figure includes multiple iterations of the same application.